MODELLING AND SIMULATION OF AN MR BRAKE BASED ON TORQUE COMPENSATION

 Keywords:

-brake-by-wire system, reverse extrusion, magnetorheological brake, temperature compensation, electromagnetic field simulation
+Brake-by-wire system, reverse extrusion, magnetorheological brake, temperature compensation, electromagnetic field simulation

 Abstract